udornpit/laravel-jaeshorturl/README.md

 ## About JAE-ShortURL

-JAE-ShortUR is a code challenge project for JND WEB Co., Ltd., created by Udornpit Saengdee from 2022/03/15 to 2022/03/18.
+JAE-ShortURL is a code challenge project for JND WEB Co., Ltd., created by Udornpit Saengdee from 2022/03/15 to 2022/03/18.

 ## Installation Guide